mapbox/MapboxGeocoder.swift/README.md

 You will need a [Mapbox access token](https://www.mapbox.com/api-documentation/#access-tokens-and-token-scopes) in order to use the API.
 If you’re already using the [Mapbox Maps SDK for iOS](https://www.mapbox.com/ios-sdk/) or [Mapbox Maps SDK for macOS](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/macos), MapboxGeocoder.swift automatically recognizes your access token, as long as you’ve placed it in the `MGLMapboxAccessToken` key of your application’s Info.plist file.

 The examples below are each provided in Swift (denoted with `main.swift`) and Objective-C (`main.m`).
-For further details, see the [MapboxGeocoder.swift API reference](http://cocoadocs.org/docsets/MapboxGeocoder.swift/).
+For further details about each class and method, use the Quick Help feature inside Xcode.

 ### Basics